 You can make Pipedrive entirely your own and always have a clear insight into where your startup is and where it’s going.
 You can get your 14-day free trial (no credit card required) here.

-A CRM will help you get your startup off the ground, delight your new customers and set a strong foundation for future growth and scaling.
+A CRM will help you get your startup off the ground, build relationships with your new customers and set a strong foundation for future growth and scaling.

 Don’t wait until your startup grows to make the most out of a CRM.
-If you start now, you’ll get these benefits:
+If you start now, you’ll get the following benefits.

-- You’ll be able to make decisions around product, hiring and much more based on accurate information that you can analyze via advanced reporting features
+You’ll be able to make decisions around product, hiring and much more based on accurate information that you can analyze via advanced reporting features

 With a CRM for your small business, you’ll set yourself and your team up for lasting success.